 What part of the story is missing or leaves basic questions unanswered?

 One very popular strategy by many in the media is using unnamed sources.
 “An unnamed source reports…” Who is the unnamed source and why isn’t their name being disclosed?
 Is it possible the source doesn’t exist and the information being passed along is the author’s own opinion?
 Or maybe the unnamed source is the journalist 2 cubicles over or the political enemy of the main person or cause presented in the story.
-Be very wary of news reports that frequently resort to this tactic.
+Be very wary of news reports that frequently resort to this tactic, especially if those sources are the only basis for the news story.

 What are you observing on the ground and how does that line up with the story that is being reported?